OsaPL/Versus-Brawl/README.md

 - Pickup wacky powerups and be able to add your own with only few lines of code (👻need to create a better template for external use and add some documentation)
 - SuperEasy<sup>TM</sup> to extend with new races (👻mostly true, but there are still few hardcoded places)
 - Randomized character apperance (👻almost completely done, missing some variants, colors look whack sometimes)
+- Custom weapons and ability to carry big weapons on your back
 - 👻NPC opponents support (this will rely on map maker to implement detailed paths)

 # FAQ